Contact Us Today (424) 372-3112

 Contributing to the Delinquency of a Minor – California Penal Code 272

-In other words, PC 272 prohibits someone to cause or allow minors to engage in criminal behavior, such as inducing or enticing them to break the law.
-For example, let's say you encourage a minor to commit shoplifting, give them alcohol, or to engage in unlawful sexual activity.
+In other words, PC 272 prohibits someone from causing or allowing minors to engage in criminal behavior, such as inducing or enticing them to break the law.
+For example, let's say you encourage a minor to commit shoplifting, give them alcohol, or engage in unlawful sexual activity.
 You could face charges of contributing to the delinquency of a minor.

-This crime also occurs when someone acts, or fails to act, resulting in a minor becoming a dependent of the California juvenile court system, juvenile delinquent, or a habitual truant.
+This crime also occurs when someone acts or fails to act, resulting in a minor becoming a dependent of the California juvenile court system, a juvenile delinquent, or a habitual truant.

-A dependent child can be a minor from an unfit home, lacks supervision from parents, a danger to the public, or a victim of physical or sexual abuse.
-A delinquent child is any minor who breaks the laws by committing a crime.
+A dependent child can be a minor from an unfit home, lacks supervision from parents, is a danger to the public, or is a victim of physical or sexual abuse.
+A delinquent child is any minor who breaks the law by committing a crime.

-Also, the related statue California Penal Code 272(b) makes it a crime for an adult to make contact with a minor under 14 years old with intent to lure them away from their parents.
+Also, the related statute California Penal Code 272(b) makes it a crime for an adult to make contact with a minor under 14 years old with the intent to lure them away from their parents.

 A common PC 272 example includes a situation where an adult assists a minor in getting alcohol or drugs.
 Also, it includes a situation where an adult persuades a minor to be a lookout while they commit a crime, such as burglary.